-Distinguishing overtraining from overreaching is important, because overreaching is a very natural process when we train.
-If you take a look at one of my training programs, you will see that it is based on three weeks with overreaching followed by one recovery week.
+Distinguishing overtraining from overreaching is essential because overreaching is a very natural process when we train.
+For example, if you look at one of my training programs, you will see that it is based on three weeks with overreaching followed by one recovery week.

 The problem is that if you are really in an overtraining situation, it can take several months before your performance is back at 100%.
-If you have overreached in a period, a week or two is normally enough to get you back on track.
+However, if you have overreached in a period, a week or two usually is enough to get you back on track.

 The cure is recovery